Solutions · Industry

 Where does generative AI actually land first in retail?

-Retailers see clear unit-economics from generative AI in three places — search, product data, and post-purchase support — and almost everywhere else the ROI math gets fuzzy fast.
-In practice, the first deployments cluster around search & re-ranking, structured extraction, customer-care deflection, internal copilots — areas where evaluation criteria are objective, data is already in the system, and an evaluation harness can measure quality continuously.
+Retailers see clear unit-economics from generative AI in three places: search, product data, and post-purchase support.
+Almost everywhere else, the ROI math gets fuzzy fast.
+In practice, the first deployments cluster around search & re-ranking, structured extraction, customer-care deflection, internal copilots: areas where evaluation criteria are objective, data is already in the system, and an evaluation harness can measure quality continuously.

 Which regulators do you design retail engagements around?

 Regulators-of-note for retail engagements typically include ACCC, CMA, FTC, PDPA.
-The specific regulators that bind a given engagement depend on jurisdiction and the data classes in scope — we map this explicitly during discovery rather than assume a global posture.
+The specific regulators that bind a given engagement depend on jurisdiction and the data classes in scope, so we map this explicitly during discovery rather than assume a global posture.

 What won't Veso AI do in retail?